The Birth of Civilisation

 Today there will again be talks by both Julian Droogan and Iain Shearer.

-In the late evening the ship will dock in Suez, Egypt on the Red Sea Coast.
+In the late evening the ship will dock in the port of Suez on the Egyptian Red Sea Coast.

 In the early morning, depart for Giza to view the last remaining wonder of the world, the Pyramids.
 Built more than 4,500 years ago, the pyramids were built as tombs to protect the body of the pharaoh and assist in his journey to the afterlife.
 In addition to the pyramids, visit the boat pits and the Solar Barque museum, which displays a boat found buried beside the Great Pyramid.
 Visit the enigmatic Sphinx, and gain special VIP access to the enclosure to stand between the paws.

-Enjoy a view of the Giza plateau over lunch, before a visit to an exhibit at the new Grand Egyptian Museum.
-Built to display Egypt’s ever-growing number of archaeological treasures, and containing 50,000, artefacts, the museum is scheduled to open in late 2019.
-Enjoy special access to the restoration laboratories to see firsthand the work being completed to preserve artefacts of papyri, stone, wood and jewellery.
+Enjoy a view of the Giza plateau over lunch before a visit to an exhibit at the new Grand Egyptian Museum.
+Built to display Egypt’s ever-growing number of archaeological treasures, and containing 50,000 artefacts, we will enjoy special access to the restoration laboratories to see firsthand the work being completed to preserve artefacts of papyri, stone, wood and jewellery.